PrincetonUniversity/a100_workshop/08_tensorflow/README.md

 ## Installing

 Be careful.
-An install from the main channel using cudatoolkit-10.x and cudnn-7.x:
+A Conda install from the main channel pulls in `cudatoolkit-10.x` and `cudnn-7.x`:

 ```
 $ ssh <YourNetID>@della-gpu.princeton.edu